-Job Outlook: Employment of biomedical engineers is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
+Job Outlook: Employment of biomedical engineers is projected to grow 5 percent over the next ten years, faster than the average for all occupations.
 Increasing numbers of technologies and applications to medical equipment and devices, along with the medical needs of a growing and aging population, will require the services of biomedical engineers.

 Related Careers: Explore occupations that share similar duties, skills, interests, education, or training with the occupation covered in the profile.

-Following is everything you need to know about a career as a biomedical engineer with lots of details.
-As a first step, take a look at some of the following jobs, which are real jobs with real employers.
+Following is everything you need to know about a career as a Biomedical Engineer with lots of details.
+As a first step, take a look at some of the following Biomedical Engineer jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 Biomedical engineers combine engineering principles with medical and biological sciences to design and create equipment, devices, computer systems, and software used in healthcare.